All Episodes

 He didn't mean to.

-They're losing faith in the country, and that's the real sad result here.
+And that's the real sad result here.

 The thing about Obama is he's the leader of this bunch, folks.

-Barack Obama is the guy enabling Obama.
+Barack Obama is the guy enabling all of this.

-It's Barack Obama who's running the never-ending campaign against these powerful, mean spirited forces trying to undermine his good intentions and his good works.
+It's Barack Obama who's running the never-ending campaign against these powerful, mean-spirited forces trying to undermine his good intentions and his good works.

 They don't have any good intentions.